The Metanoiaics of Suffering, Part II. Dimensional insight from the Parable of the Wheat and Tares: “An enemy has done this…”

 A very legitimate question.

-And the Owner gives them a very simple response:
+And the Owner offers his servants a very simple response in reply:

 No explanation as to Why.